-Date: February 22, 2019
+Date: February 20, 2020

-Each person whose signature appears below constitutes and appoints each of Richard K. Templeton, Rafael R. Lizardi, and Cynthia Hoff Trochu, or any of them, each acting alone, his or her true and lawful attorneys-in-fact and agents, with full power of substitution and resubstitution, for such person and in his or her name, place and stead, in any and all capacities in connection with the annual report on Form 10-K of Texas Instruments Incorporated for the year ended December 31, 2018, to sign any and all amendments to the Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, each acting alone, full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents, or their substitutes or substitute, may lawfully do or cause to be done by virtue hereof.
+Each person whose signature appears below constitutes and appoints each of Richard K. Templeton, Rafael R. Lizardi, and Cynthia Hoff Trochu, or any of them, each acting alone, his or her true and lawful attorneys-in-fact and agents, with full power of substitution and resubstitution, for such person and in his or her name, place and stead, in any and all capacities in connection with the annual report on Form 10-K of Texas Instruments Incorporated for the year ended December 31, 2019, to sign any and all amendments to the Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, each acting alone, full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents, or their substitutes or substitute, may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Exchange Act of 1934, this Report has been signed below by the following persons on behalf of the Registrant and in the capacities indicated as of the 22nd day of February 2019.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this Report has been signed below by the following persons on behalf of the Registrant and in the capacities indicated as of the 20th day of February 2020.

 Signature Title

-/s/ Ralph W. Babb, Jr.

-Ralph W. Babb, Jr. Director

 /s/ Mark A. Blinn

 Mark A. Blinn Director

 /s/ Todd M. Bluedorn

 Todd M. Bluedorn Director

-/s/ Daniel A. Carp

-Daniel A. Carp Director

 /s/ Janet F. Clark

 Janet F. Clark Director

 /s/ Carrie S. Cox

 Carrie S. Cox Director

 /s/ Martin S. Craighead

 Martin S. Craighead Director

 /s/ Jean M. Hobby

 Jean M. Hobby Director

 /s/ Ronald Kirk

 Ronald Kirk Director

 /s/ Pamela H. Patsley

 Pamela H. Patsley Director

 /s/ Robert E. Sanchez

 Robert E. Sanchez Director

 /s/ Richard K. Templeton

 Richard K. Templeton Director, Chairman of the Board, President and Chief Executive Officer

 /s/ Rafael R. Lizardi

 Rafael R. Lizardi Senior Vice President, Chief Financial Officer and Chief Accounting Officer